jonromero/jonio_website/content/trading/trading-ethereum.md

 If there is at least one or more conditions met, I will start building and rewriting the algo.

 *Step four* : All in

 I am kidding and you'll see in a bit why risk management is super important in this business.

 ** The Arbitrage **

 Let's discuss a little bit about what this arbitrage was.

 The idea is: "I wonder whether Kraken and Shapeshift have different prices for the same assets".
 This is a classic arbitrage case (Kraken and Shapeshift are "exchanges").
-I could exchange DAO for ETH on Kraken, transfer ETH to Shapeshift, exchange ETH for DAO and send them back to Kraken and due to price inconsintencies I would end up with more DAO than I initially started!
-Risk-free money, the best kind of money.
+I could exchange DAO for ETH on Kraken, transfer ETH to Shapeshift, exchange ETH for DAO and send them back to Kraken and due to price inconsintencies I would end up with more DAO than I initially started! **Risk-free money, the best kind of money**.

 You can make money as long as
 ETHDAO from Kraken  * DAOETH from ShapeShift > 1 (+ fees + gas).
 Very simple formula, right?
-Check.

 Every cycle, was a 2% to 10% return of my capital.
 After a while, I started hitting the limits of Shapeshift and I had to make this run in parallel.